 Restricting Data to Manhattan

-We restricted our dataset to listings only within the Manhattan district, hence we only had to crawl the data for hosts of these listings and guests that have visited (and reviewed these properties)
+We restricted our dataset to listings only within the Manhattan district, hence we only had to crawl the data for hosts of these listings and guests that have visited (and reviewed these properties).

 Restricting Data to only hosts with single listings

-In order to reduce the possibility of confounding variable of host’s which are mainly business focused, we limited the hosts to only those with one listing.
-This reduced the hosts by x%.
+In order to reduce the possibility of confounding variable of hosts which are mainly business focused, we limited the hosts to only those with one listing.
+When hosts have multiple listings it makes it more likely that they may not be overseeing the transaction themselves and so it would be less likely to extract personality data.

 Restricting the data English

-Translating to English.
-How many reviews did you have to translate?
-(Test)

-Spelling correction (test)

-Get dictionary of words

-Get frequent mistakes

-Order based on count

-Spelling correction using speling corrector

-Have a dictionary of corrections

-Translation test - test on reviews that were not English or mixed.

-Get number of Languagues dtected

-English restrictions

-En and en > 0.9

-Unk in google translate, langdetect could do it
+For the purposes of this study we wanted to work with reviews that were detected as English reviews, as we wanted to work with reviews in their natural state (at least mostly).
+In order to limit the reviews to those only in English, we made use of two tools, namely, langdetect, and google-translate.

+Language prediction was done using both tools, we then checked for agreement between them, and the various errors they made.

+Langdetect

+Bad at predicting short text

+Google-translate

+Erroneous output when emoticons were present within the review.

+When the above instances occurred, we made use of the alternative tool’s prediction (given that its confidence was above 90%).

+[include number of languages detected - when both tools were in agreement]

 Restricting by the number of reviews that host had - gain an average

-While these were initial restrictions further restrictions had to be made which will be discussed in further sections.
-With this set we will now move onto defining similarity and satisfaction
+In order to only consider hosts, where guests were engaged, we further retricted the dataset to hosts with 5 and more reviews, in order to be able to make comparisons with the guests average satisfaction at that particular listing.

 Methodology

 Defining Similarity